jalynnjk/maincharacter-react-digital-library/README.md

 ## Project Description
 > I would like to build the front-end for a digital library using the Google Books API.
 Users can input keywords for books that will call the Google Books API and render data matching their search.
 They will be able to view their search results and then click on specific books to view more details.

+## Technologies
+> Include: HTML, CSS, JavaScript, React, React Router, React Bootstrap

+## Installation Instructions
+> You can fork this repo and use the SSH code to clone into your terminal

+## Getting Started
+> Upon opening the application it will automatically load search results for the genre 'fiction'.
+You can either click from the quick search taps or use the search form to pull up more results on different topics.
+You can click on the book image or title to go to the book details page, or you can click on the author name to generate a search for books written by authors of the same name.
+Clicking on the + for each book will add it to the discover section, this section allows for a max of three books and upon clicking the 'discover' button will generate a book details page for a book randomly chosen based off the genres of the books added to the discover section.
+To return to the search page you can either press the header title or the return button.

 ## Link to the API you plan to use
 > [API link](https://developers.google.com/books/docs/overview)